Updated November 24, 2020

 The only downside to this method is that it can only be used by businesses selling non-perishable goods, such as clothing.
 Businesses that sell food, like chocolate, typically cannot use this method.

 2. Leverage Product Bundling

 Product bundling is a great way to sell slow-moving inventory.
-By offering a special in which you sell a popular item with one of your excess stock items at a discount you can move both items!
+By offering a special featuring a popular item with one of your excess stock items at a discount, you can move both items!
 This method works for all kinds of retailers, regardless of the product they are selling.

 For example, let’s say you own a sports attire store in which a particular basketball bag at the price of $40 isn’t moving very well.
 You could bundle the bag with a basketball, let’s say the basketball is $35, and offer both items at $65.
 That’s a savings of $10 for the customer.
 Thus, not only will it incentivize purchases but it will also help you move your surplus inventory of basketball bags.